Tennis at the 2024 Summer Olympics

-The tennis tournaments at the 2024 Summer Olympics in Paris are scheduled to run from 27 July to 4 August at the iconic Stade Roland Garros, featuring a total of 172 players across five medal events: singles and doubles for both men and women and mixed doubles.
+The tennis tournaments at the 2024 Summer Olympics in Paris ran from 27 July to 4 August at the Stade Roland Garros.
+The event featured a total of 175 players across five medal events: singles and doubles for both men and women and mixed doubles.

-Similar to the previous editions, the Paris 2024 format is set in a single-elimination tournament with the men's and women's singles draws consisting of 64 players.
-The tennis tournaments will feature six rounds in the men's and women's singles, five in the men's and women's doubles (draw size of 32), and four in the mixed doubles (draw size of 16).
-The players and pairs advancing to the semifinal stage will guarantee their medal contention with the two losing semifinalists competing for a bronze medal.
-Since Tokyo 2020, all singles matches will remain the best of three sets with a standard tiebreak (first to seven points) in every set, including the final set.
+Similar to previous editions, the Paris 2024 format was set in a single-elimination tournament with the men's and women's singles draws consisting of 64 players.
+The tennis tournaments featured six rounds in the men's and women's singles, five in the men's and women's doubles (draw size of 32), and four in the mixed doubles (draw size of 16).
+The players and pairs advancing to the semifinal stage put themselves into medal contention with the two losing semifinalists competing for a bronze medal.
+All singles matches will be best of three sets with a standard tiebreak (first to seven points) in every set, including the final set.
 In all doubles competitions, a match tiebreak (first to ten points) will be contested instead of a third set.

-For the first time since Barcelona 1992, all tennis matches will be staged in the clay courts contrary to the hard DecoTurf surface used in the previous edition.
+The Paris 2024 event is the first Olympic clay court event since the Barcelona 1992 event was played at Tennis de la Vall d'Hebron.
+A total of 10 NOC's won medals along with the Independent Athletes team.
+It was the second Olympic tournament to be played at a Grand Slam venue in the Open era and the first since the London 2012 event was staged at the Wimbledon Championships venue, the All England Lawn Tennis and Croquet Club.